Beatrizssmarques/Beatrizssmarques/README.md

 - 🎓 Bachelor's Degree in Software Engineering
 - 💼 Recently completed my internship at **SINMETRO**
 - 🌱 Always learning new technologies and improving my skills
-- 🚀 Passionate about software development and problem-solving
+- 🚀 Passionate about software development, machine learning and problem-solving
 - 📚 Book lover

 ---